i-sanyam/sanyamaggarwal.com/content/blog/mysql-partition-keeper.md

 author: Sanyam Aggarwal
 link: https://sanyamaggarwal.medium.com/how-to-automatically-maintain-a-mysql-tables-partitions-with-mysqlpartitionkeeper-f9923f973135
 post_type: medium
-description: How I automated the manually maintaining MySQL Partitions
+description: There cannot be an infinite number of partitions, so partitioning comes with the overhead of maintenance.
+Manual Partition Maintenance is prone to ...

 ---

-A lot of data in applications is time-stamped and is it is sequenced in that manner.
-Only the data of a defined time range will be really required in the active working of the application and the rest will just be historical data available for downloads, reports etc. A great example of this can be order history of a user.
-Only the past 1 month order data may be relevant and available for the user to perform some actions.
+We are going to talk here about time series data and Partitions in MySQL.
+If you are not familiar with these I highly recommend you read [the prevoius blog post](http://localhost:1313/blog/mysql-reduce-query-time-2000x)

-Time series data is usually best managed in partitions and since there cannot be a infinite number of partitions, periodic maintenance of partitions - dropping old partitions and creating new ones - is required.
-Manual maintenance is prone to delays and errors.
+Since there cannot be a infinite number of partitions, periodic maintenance of partitions - dropping old partitions and creating new ones - is required.
+Manual Partition Maintenance is prone to delays and errors.
 Read on to know how I created a script for automatic maintenance for partitions.